S4Plus/pyctype/README.md

 # PyCType

-This project is a static type inference tool for foreign functions of Python, which is proposed in paper:
+This project is a static type inference tool for foreign functions of Python, which is proposed in the paper:
-**Static Type Inference for Foreign Functions of Python**.
+**Static Type Inference for Foreign Functions of Python** published in the 32nd International Symposium on Software Reliability Engineering ([ISSRE 2021](http://2021.issre.net/research-accepted-papers)).
 This tool is developed by [Mingzhe Hu](https://www.mingzhehu.cn/about/) under the guidance of Prof. [Yu Zhang](http://staff.ustc.edu.cn/~yuzhang/) in the [S4Plus](https://s4plus.ustc.edu.cn) team